How to Soundproof a Hollow Door

 How Can You Tell Your Door Is Hollow?

 One way you can tell your door is hollow is by knocking on it.
-If you compare the sounds from knocking on a solid-core and hollow-core door, you’ll notice that hollow-core doors sound noticeably hollow — as you might have guessed.
+If you compare the sounds from knocking on a solid-core and hollow-core door, you will notice that hollow-core doors sound noticeably hollow — as you might have guessed.
 But some hollow-core doors won’t always sound hollow.
 For these scenarios, look for other telltale signs, like if your door is veneer or lightweight.

 Are Solid Doors More Soundproof?